Angela Fehr Enriquez started her career working at Bonduelle’s Strathroy, Ont. facility in 2015 as a co-op student.

 “One thing that’s really important is communicating with your supervisors and managers that you do want to continue to grow and develop.
 They do work with you to find opportunities that suit your skills and help you grow those skills that you don’t necessarily have but may need for other opportunities in different positions that are available,” says Fehr Enriquez.
 “They’ll give you little projects that you can work on to show off your skills and see if it comes to something more permanent.”

 Fehr Enriquez says the food and beverage processing industry provides meaningful work and endless opportunities for employees to learn and grow.

 “It helps you understand not only where your food comes from, but it’s also knowing the job you’re doing directly impacts you, your family, and those that you care about,” she says.
 “We all consume food every day and just to see a little bit of where it comes from is so interesting.
 From my experience, there are endless opportunities.”

 Learn more about Angela’s career path and her advice for those looking to get into the industry below.

 Ready to start a career in Ontario’s food and beverage processing industry?

-Make sure you sign up for a FREE CareersNOW! jobseeker account!
+Sign up for a FREE CareersNOW!
+Jobseeker account!

-As a CareersNOW! jobseeker, you will also have access to Job Ready skills training, online job fairs, mentorship sessions and other resources to learn more about the exciting opportunities in Ontario’s food and beverage processing industry!
+As a CareersNOW!
+Jobseeker, you’ll have access to free Job Ready skills training, online job fairs, mentorship sessions, and other resources to learn more about the exciting opportunities in Ontario’s food and beverage processing sector.